-The WTA site has many helpful trip reports and describes other approaches.
-One note: You may find some reports of people getting to the falls by crossing a railroad track.
-We do NOT advise this route as you will be trespassing on private property and crossing dangerous railroad tracks.
+Note: Past trip reports indicated people reached the falls by crossing a railroad track.
+We do not advise this route as you will be trespassing on private property and crossing dangerous railroad tracks.

 Getting there: We began this park from Smallwood Park in Eatonville at 436th St E. You can also start from Pack Forest.
-Directions can be found at the forest website here.
+Directions can be found at the Pack Forest website here.